 The capabilities split into four layers, and most tools in the market only ship two or three of them well:

-- Sourcing layer — pulling raw product data from a supplier, normalising titles and images, mapping variants.
+- Sourcing layer — pulling raw product data from a supplier, normalizing titles and images, mapping variants.

 - Listing layer — generating eBay-compliant titles (80 char limit), item specifics, descriptions, category mapping, and bulk push to eBay.